Kentucky Wesleyan Panthers men's basketball: Retired numbers

 Three Kentucky Wesleyan basketball players played in the American Basketball Association: George Tinsley, Sam Smith, and Dallas Thornton.
-One Kentucky Wesleyan basketball player has played in the National Basketball Association: Corey Crowder.
-Crowder played two seasons in the NBA for the Utah Jazz (1991–1992) and the San Antonio Spurs (1994–1995) and later played 14 seasons in Italy, Spain, France and Israel.
-He was a key member of the 1990 NCAA Division II National Championship team.
+One Kentucky Wesleyan basketball player has played in the National Basketball Association: Corey Crowder, who had been a key member of the 1990 NCAA Division II National Championship team.
+Crowder played two seasons in the NBA for the Utah Jazz (1991–92) and the San Antonio Spurs (1994–95).
+He would later play fourteen seasons in Italy, Spain, France and Israel.
 Crowder was a three-time All-American performer, newcomer of the year in the GLVC, two-time GLVC "Player of the Year" and the 1991 NABC "Player of The Year" in Division II, which helped get him elected to the Great Lakes Valley Conference Hall of Fame in 2002.
-Dazmond Starke 2012–2013, led the NCAA Division II in Field goal % with 67.4%.
+Dazmond Starke 2012–2013, led NCAA Division II in Field goal percentage with 67.4%.